daniel-sunyou-li/TTTT_TMVA_DNN/README.md

 There is one signal sample: `TTTT_TuneCP5_PSweights_13TeV-amcatnlo-pythia8_hadd.root`
 * You can select backgrounds--the essential ones are `TTToSemiLeptonic`

+### Importing Datasets to LPC ###
+When running variable importance on the LPC, we need to import the signal and background samples onto both the LPC storage and the EOS storage.

 __(Important!!!)__ If you are changing the weights or cuts applied to the data, be sure to edit the variables `weightStrC` and/or `cutStrC` in:
 1. `TMVAClassificationPyKeras.py`